uviclibraries/rstudio/basics-0.md

 `pig1.heightB` is a ‘numeric’ data type (decimal number)

-R can perform operations on different data types like getting the difference of a value.
+R can perform operations on different data types, like getting the difference of a value.

 ------------------------------------------------------------------------